June 11, 2010

-When you first bring your new mouse home, she's likely to feel stressed by the transition to an unfamiliar environment.
-She may be away from her littermates for the first time and will be inundated with strange sounds and smells.
+When you first bring your new mouse home, they're likely to feel stressed by the transition to an unfamiliar environment.
+They may be away from their littermates for the first time and will be inundated with strange sounds and smells.

 You can ease your mouse's stress by following a few simple steps:

-- Set up your mouse's aquarium with appropriate accessories before you bring her home.
+- Set up your mouse's aquarium with appropriate accessories before you bring them home.

-- Use the same type of food, bedding, and nesting materials she's used to (unless they're inappropriate for mice) and introduce new products slowly.
+- Use the same type of food, bedding, and nesting materials they're used to (unless they're inappropriate for mice) and introduce new products slowly.

-- Cover the aquarium with a light cloth for the first day or two to allow your mouse to explore her new home with greater privacy and fewer distractions.
+- Cover the aquarium with a light cloth for the first day or two to allow your mouse to explore their new home with greater privacy and fewer distractions.

-- Don't rush to handle your new mouse; provide fresh food and water every day, but give her a day or two to acclimate to her new home before you start petting her or picking her up.
+- Don't rush to handle your new mouse; provide fresh food and water every day, but give them a day or two to acclimate to their new home before you start petting them or picking them up.